 It can be cost-effective, especially for medium to large production runs.
 Costs vary based on material, complexity, volume, and finishing requirements.

 Gauge is a unit of measurement for sheet metal thickness.
 Lower gauge numbers indicate thicker material.
-There are different gauge standards for different materials, such as steel or aluminum.
+There are different gauge standards for various materials, such as steel or aluminum.

 The minimum bend radius depends on the material type and thickness.
 A general rule of thumb is to use a bend radius at least equal to the material thickness, but it’s best to consult with a fabricator or refer to design guidelines.